Frederick W. Smith: Business career

 In 1970, Smith purchased the controlling interest in an aircraft maintenance company, Ark Aviation Sales, and by 1971 turned its focus to trading used jets.
-On June 18, 1971, Smith founded Federal Express with his $4 million inheritance (approximately $23 million in 2013 dollars) and raised $91 million (approximately $525 million in 2013 dollars) in venture capital.
-In 1973, the company began offering service to 25 cities, and it began with small packages and documents and a fleet of 14 Falcon 20 (DA-20) jets.
+On June 18, 1971, Smith founded Federal Express with his $4 million inheritance (approximately $32 million in 2025 dollars) and raised $91 million ($724.2 million in 2025 dollars) in venture capital.
+In 1973, the company began offering service to 25 cities, shipping small packages and documents in a fleet of 14 Dassault Falcon 20 (DA-20) jets.
 His focus was on developing an integrated air-ground system.
 Smith developed FedEx on the business idea of a shipment version of a bank clearing house where one bank clearing house was located in the middle of the representative banks and all their representatives would be sent to the central location to exchange materials.

 In the early days of FedEx, Smith had to go to great lengths to keep the company afloat.
 In one instance, after a crucial business loan was denied, he took the company's last $5,000 to Las Vegas and won $27,000 gambling on blackjack to cover the company's $24,000 fuel bill.
 It kept FedEx alive for one more week.

-In 2003 Smith, along with Robert Rothman and Dwight Schar, purchased a minority share of the Washington Commanders, an American football franchise belonging to the National Football League.
+In 2003 Smith, along with Robert Rothman and Dwight Schar, purchased a minority share of the Washington Redskins, an American football franchise belonging to the National Football League.
 The three owned a total of 40% of the team until 2021, when they sold their stake to majority owner Dan Snyder following discontentment with Snyder.
-Smith also owns or co-owns several other entertainment companies, such as Alcon Entertainment.
+Smith also owned or co-owned several other entertainment companies, such as Alcon Entertainment.

+Smith served as owner of the Memphis Mad Dogs of the Canadian Football League in 1995.
+He also served as a special sponsor for the 2023 revival of the Memphis Showboats, a team that played in single-entity leagues that did not have individual owners.